apaquette/Bio-Data-Visualization/Enhancing-Scientific-Inquiry-with-R-for-Data-Manipulation-and-Visualization.md

 }
 ```

-Finally, we can display the plant distribution between our control and
+Finally, we illustrate the distribution of plants with higher average
-experimental to show how many resulted in higher averages between the
-control and experimental.

-The following code compares the average root length between control or
+root and sprout lengths between control and experimental conditions,
-experimental, and adds them to the sum of either control or
-experimental.
-It then passes the resulting dataset to our method to
-display the information visually.
+providing insights into the effectiveness of the experimental treatment.

 ``` r
 higher_length <- bioDataRoot %>%